Enchanted Forest goes to the edge with sell-out sound and light show

 The name of this year’s show, Oir an Uisge, is Gaelic for Edge of the Water.
 And this year the creatives behind the show have taken that theme literally and come up with a sound and light spectacular inspired by its natural setting of Faskally Wood and Loch Dunmore.
 The dazzling visuals include a multitude of spectacular water effects, state of the art lighting technologies and exciting new artist installations.
 Oir an Uisge also features a music score that combines contemporary with traditional.
 There are elements of Scottish folk music and instruments such as whistles, recorders and crumhorn, as well as orchestral sounds of strings, percussion and harp.

-For the first time, The Enchanted Forest show sold out before its run even began CHECK SALES FIGS ON WEDNESDAY.
+For the first time, The Enchanted Forest show sold out before opening to the public on Thursday night, 28th September.
 A record 72,000 tickets were released.
 Lucky competition winners attended a preview night on September 27th.
 Proceeds from the official opening night, September 28th, will benefit the show’s three chosen charities this year: Tayside Mountain Rescue, Alzheimer Scotland and Giraffe.

 Ian Sim, chairman of The Enchanted Forest Community Trust, which operates the event, said: